idolpx/mobile-rr/README.md

 ![Upload Firmware](https://s20.postimg.org/ue4gppiot/upload_firmware.png)

 You can add/edit the files in the "data" folder to your liking and follow the instructions in the following along below to build and upload the SPIFFS file system image to your ESP8266.

 ![Upload SPIFFS 1](https://s20.postimg.org/6kl7kreu5/image.png)

 ![Upload SPIFFS 2](https://s20.postimg.org/vrw3l0hy5/image.png)

+**Note: Anytime you make changes to the firmware or the data you can rebuild and upload either without the need to install the again.
+They reside in different areas of the flash memory.**

 ## Parts List
 * ESP-8266 Module with 4MB of flash  (I used the WeMos D1 Mini) (http://www.aliexpress.com/snapshot/7833150367.html?orderId=76398745536320)